archmetalDBM/GlobaLID-App/doc/references.md

     vs. Sedimentary Exhalative, Economic Geology, 87, 2085–112.
     DOI:<a href="https://doi.org/10.2113/gsecongeo.87.8.2085" target="_blank">10.2113/gsecongeo.87.8.2085</a>

+-   Giunti I. 2011.
+Geochemical and isotopic tracers in copper deposits and ancient artifacts: a database for provenance.
+Padova: Università degli Studi di Padova, 161 p.

 -   Grafenauer, S., 1965, The genetic classification of the lead and zinc deposits in Slovenia, Rudarsko-metalurski zbornik, 165–71.